Commitment and Oblivious Transfer in the Bounded Storage Model with Errors: Commitment Protocols

+Next we present a quite simple string commitment protocol that only involves one message from Bob to Alice.
+A memory bound on Bob is assumed.
 The scheme works as follows.
 First, both parties sample a number of bits from the public source.
 Alice then extracts the randomness of her sample and uses it to conceal her commitment before sending it to Bob.
 This guarantees the hiding condition.
 She also computes a hash of her sample, where the hash function is chosen by Bob.
 Alice sends Bob the concealed commitment along with the hash value.
 In the open phase, Alice sends her committed value and her sampled string.
 Bob then performs a number of checks for consistency.
 These checks enforce binding.
 The details of the protocol are presented below.